ameseee/kwk-level3-swift/sessions/opening_circle_stand_up.markdown

 * How did you grow as a person in the past two weeks?
 * Who has helped you grow the most during camp?
 * What have you learned from the other people at camp?

 ---

+# Day 10: Stand Up

+In your notebooks, take 5 minutes to reflect on the following questions

+* How are you coming in today?
+* Share your answer to _ONE_ of the journal questions!

+---